pyecore/pyecore/README.rst

     >>> assert isinstance(library.Writer.name, Ecore.EAttribute)

+There is two main ways of creating static ``EClass`` with PyEcore.
+The first one relies on automatic code generation while the second one uses manual definition.

 The automatic code generator defines a Python package hierarchie instead of only a Python module.
 This allows more freedom for dedicated operations and references between packages.